sivakandula8/Object-Detection-using-Mask-Rcnn/README.md

+ # Deeplearning Based Object Detection Using Mask-Rcnn
-# Mask R-CNN for Object Detection Application with Flask
+## Object Detection Application with Flask

 This is a Flask-based web application that performs object detection on images using the Mask R-CNN model.
 Users can upload an image, and the application will detect and highlight objects in the image using bounding boxes and masks.